 Sixth through Twelfth Grades | Upstart Crows of Santa Fe

-We have extended our association with the Upstart Crows of Santa Fe to provide a vibrant youth group experience for our sixth through 12th graders―more information below.
+We have extended our association with the Upstart Crows of Santa Fe, our artist in residence theater company, to provide a vibrant youth group experience for our sixth through 12th graders―more information below.
 We offer both Coming of Age (grades 8-9) and Our Whole Lives Human Sexuality (grades 7-8) programs when sufficient numbers of youth are registered in our family ministry program.

 UU Santa Fe Youth

 UU Santa Fe - Supporter of the Upstart Crows of Santa Fe